 Locations: A lot of Katee’s coaching work is done virtually.
 She is located in Phoenix, Arizona, and can also meet in person for those who are local.

-Specializations: Katee specializes in working with women who are new to leadership or looking to move to the next level.
+Specializations: Katee specializes in working with women new to leadership or looking to move to the next level.
 She has also been asked to step in when someone has been accused of sexual harassment or misconduct to reinforce the messages of the company code of conduct.

-Locations: Leigh offers coaching services in person from Melbourne and Sydney, and can work remotely or travel to other locations.
+Locations: Leigh offers coaching services in person from Melbourne and Sydney and can work remotely or travel to other locations.

-Specializations: Leigh specializes in individual coaching across areas of career development; facilitating teams and training people to build cohesiveness, effectiveness and improve communication skills; and helping organizations align their employees to the business’s purpose, vision, and objectives.
+Specializations: Leigh specializes in individual coaching across areas of career development; facilitating teams and training people to build cohesiveness, effectiveness, and improve communication skills; and helping organizations align their employees to the business’s purpose, vision, and objectives.

 Leigh’s Advice: “A great coaching relationship all comes down to chemistry, like all other important relationships in your life.
 No one wants to drag themselves to work together!
 Be clear on your intention for coaching, and then co-create how you work together.
 Being able to bring your whole self to coaching conversations helps - life inside and outside the workplace impact and influence one another.
 A great coach will offer you their presence and guide you to build your own awareness and position you to be in a place where you take action and stay aligned with your values.”

-Empower your own development
+Empower your own development with an executive coach

 It’s encouraging to see the rise in demand for executive coaching services as company leaders invest more in their self-development.
 We hope these recommendations help you get started on the path to improving your life, career, and outlook as well.
-Have a burning HR question you want to be answered?
-Check out People Geek Answers and share your inquiries here.